AWS Graviton Use Cases

 - Each core experiences similar latencies to the other and the dynamic random-access memory (DRAM).

-These advantages work together to minimise application service costs and produce an ideal price-performance ratio.
+These advantages work together to minimize application service costs and produce an ideal price-performance ratio.

 This instance type features M6g and T4g processors for a wide variety of workloads.
 It offers stability and a balance between computation (BOC), memory, and networking.
 Applications, like code repositories and web servers that use these resources in an equal distribution, work best with these instances.